paesjr/paesjr/README.md

 - 👋 Hi, I’m Ricardo Paes
 , an app developer trainee for APP HQ.
+(New Plymouth / NZ)